SPRING and SUMMER EGGS and LARVAE Order now for supply in season

 We are offering a bunch of 10 cuttings for you to try not only as probably the most universal foodplant for larvae, but a great addition to your garden and grounds.

 Probably the easiest cuttings to strike and grow.
 You simply push them into the ground, during autumn or spring.
 Leaves will appear within the first fortnight if planted in spring, roots quickly follow.
 In the first year they will more than double in size.
-Next year, in normal drought free conditions, you will have a metre or more of growth and lots of foodplant.
+Next year, in normal drought free conditions, if you winter prune very hard, you will have perhaps 2 metres of growth on every branch, providing masses of foodplant.
 You may even be able to feed some in the first year.

 You can store cuttings before planting, either in a polythene bag in the fridge, or standing in water.
 In water they often start to root.
 It is advisable to plant them before the roots actually burst out of the bark.